 If you’re taking photos on your smartphone, be sure to consider lighting and composition.
 Apple has some good advice if you’re looking to educate yourself on the best way to shoot with a camera phone.
 There are also various ways of elevating your content by using programs such as Photoshop to apply filters and color correct.
 When creating these assets, treat it like any other asset creation you are doing.

 Investing in good design will make people want to engage with your page, click on a post and, ultimately, go to your website.
 As you take users through this journey, they will see the uniformity in your design translate to your overall brand and aesthetic, reinforcing the impression that your brand is trustworthy and driving loyalty.

 These days, everyone has access to a camera or some DIY platform.
 Focusing on the details and what makes you different will ensure your designs not only perform, but look damn good too.

-As a Senior Designer at One North, Katherine uses her artistic and problem-solving skills to create visual concepts that engage and convert.
+As a Design Lead at One North, Katherine uses her artistic and problem-solving skills to create visual concepts that engage and convert.
 With a strong background in web design and branding, Katherine is capable of creating useful designs for the client that function well on both the front and back end.

 Favorite breakfast food: Breakfast tacos!